cheng81/node2browser/README.md

  - not recognize a call if you alias the `require` function (e.g. `var r = require; r('bla')` will not work)

 Circular dependencies are not handled.
 The tool will stop with an exception when a circular dependency is found.

+The parser has been built using the incredibly cool [PEGjs](http://pegjs.majda.cz/) peg parser.